 Espelette pepper is a local spice solely cultivated in southwest France, exclusively in the French Basque Country.
 It is vibrant and particularly aromatic among peppers, which is why, on top of being local to our region, it is one of our botanicals.
 To taste, it is a subtle hint of spice which comes through particularly in the finish.

 Cassia is a kind of cinnamon largely cultivated in Asia.
 We use it for its more robust aspect than other varieties, which makes it well-suited to distilling.
 Its aromatic bark is a part of the spicy profile of our gin.

 We use fresh ginger root for the invigorating, refreshing and spicy flavour it adds to our gin.

 Inspired by what grows in our very own French garden in Saint Amans, raspberry leaf provides a sweet and tangy flavour to our gin.

 The fresh raspberry maceration is exclusive to Saint Amans Gin Rosé.
 With no added sugars, it provides colour and fruitier tones.

-Carmine is a natural extract, which we use in Saint Amans Gin Rosé in order to stabilise its pink raspberry colour to last over time.
+Carmine is a 100% natural extract, used in Saint Amans Gin Rosé in order to stabilise its pink raspberry colour to last over time.

 This subtly sweet superfood is another inspiration from our Saint Amans garden, where we have a long row of these berry bushes, and which is why it is one of our gin’s botanicals.